Celtics eliminate Heat in Game 5, on to Round 2

 "I can't predict the future," Wade said, his mood somber but his outfit resplendent.
 "It's going to be a very important summer.
 It's going to be a busy summer.
 But right now I've still got to get this out of my system first.
 I'm a good sportsman, but I don't take losing well."

-Rajon Rondo scored 16 points, adding 12 assists and eight rebounds as Boston opened a 21-point lead and then held on after Miami cut the deficit to 73-70 with 10:14 to play.
+Rajon Rondo scored 16 points, adding 12 rebounds and eight assists as Boston opened a 21-point lead and then held on after Miami cut the deficit to 73-70 with 10:14 to play.
 Allen drove and drew a foul and goaltending call on Joel Anthony to make it six points, then hit a 3-pointer 90 seconds later to extend the lead to eight.

 Kevin Garnett made a pair of outside shots and Pierce made one from inside to make it a 12-point game with 6 minutes left.
 With 1:18 remaining and Boston leading by 10, the scoreboard showed the disco-dancing "Gino" video the Celtics has been using to celebrate victories since the championship run in '08.